Ideally, the best time to start babyproofing your home is before your baby is in the crawling / walking / exploring stages.

 For playtime, it’s also much lighter and easier to use and store than a pack and play portable crib.
 It does take up a little more space than a pack and play, so you’ll want to consider where you plan to use it and plan accordingly.

-There is also a canopy you can attach which is sold separately here to help keep baby out of those harmful rays.
+The attached canopy is super handy, to help keep baby out of those harmful UV rays.

 #4.
 Safety First Deluxe Press Fit Outlet Covers

-Confession: I have not ordered these yet, but they’re sitting in my Amazon cart.
-They have very similar covers at our pediatrician’s office and from my estimation, it would be nearly impossible for any child to remove them.
+I noticed these outlet covers at our pediatrician’s office and from my estimation, it would be nearly impossible for any child to remove them.

 So do yourself a favor and invest in outlet covers that actually do what they’re intended to!
 They may require a little more effort to remove, but in my opinion that’s a small price to pay for safety.